warriorjacq9-no2fa/ttpong/docs/info.md

 ## How to test

+### Software:

+Use `make` to run the included vga-test submodule to run a graphical test in real time.
+Use `make gl` to run a gate-level test with the included vga-gl submodule.

+Note: gate-level testing is not in real time, and presimulates the inputs and outputs.
+It also takes much longer to start, but will run at 60fps, as opposed to the variable fps of vga-test.

+### Hardware:

+Attach all external hardware.
+Be sure to enable reset.
 Press the P1SRV button to start the game, control with up and down.

 ## External hardware